DiamondDemon669/JCMD/README.md

 This is a simple javascript terminal. you can use the jcmd or interpreter classes to fully customize this console

 notes:
-1. the jcmd.clear function is not functioning properly
-2. to create a jcmd object, the page must be loaded
+1. to create a jcmd object, the page must be loaded

 ## Docs